Lowcountry MLB MiLB Update (7/27)

 National League

-Justin Smoak, 1B, Milwaukee Brewers - 1-3 with a double (1) and 2 K’s in a 9-1 loss to the Cubs.
-The Stratford alum is batting .273 with a HR and an RBI.
+Justin Smoak, 1B, Milwaukee Brewers - 1-5 with a run scored and a K in a 6-5 win over Pittsburgh.
+The Stratford alum is batting .250 with a HR and an RBI.

 Triple-A